How to start your new job the right way

 It’s a mistake I see people make time and time again, especially more senior employees.
 They think they are doing the right thing and often have no idea how annoying or disengaging their actions are to their new colleagues.
 This grave error?

-Wanting to ‘create impact’ and ‘add value’.
+Wanting to ‘create impact’ and ‘add value’ from day one.

 OK, I hear you asking: “Surely, that’s a positive, isn’t it?”
 Well, yes.
 But it needs to be done the right way.

 It’s natural to want to make a good impression, show your strengths and justify why you were hired.
-There’s often a sense of needing to prove oneself quite quickly in a new role and that is OK.
+There’s often a sense of needing to prove oneself quite quickly in a new role, which is OK, but what's not OK is when that drive overtakes clear thinking and works against you.

+How?
 Well, imagine you’re an employee and someone new starts.
 They jump in with ideas from the get-go, looking for things to be improved and changes to be made.
 Because that’s how they feel they justify being hired.
 Unfortunately, they don’t realise that their seemingly positive ideas and suggestions have a negative side.

 Firstly, they often don’t know enough of the background or history to be making assumptions and pronouncements about what should have happened or needs to be done.
 Negative strike one.
-Secondly, someone suggesting that changes need to be made implies that everyone is currently doing a less than stellar job.
+Secondly, someone suggesting that changes need to be made implies that everyone is currently doing a less-than-stellar job.
 Negative strike two.

 Taking some time to observe, to learn and understand will lead to far more impactful change and value add.
-Learning how people and processes work, you’ll know which levers to pull, where to put pressure and how to deliver change that your colleagues engage with and support.
+Learning how people and processes work, you’ll know which levers to pull, where to put pressure and how to deliver lasting change that your colleagues engage with and support.

-What you wear on day one is up to you but here are my top 5 tips for starting a new role:
+What you wear on day one is up to you, but here are my top 5 tips for starting a new role:

 Don’t rush to act.
 Look, listen and learn.
 Take your time to learn about the people, the place, the culture and the dynamics.
 Then, when you do act, you’ll have more impact because your suggestions will be backed by evidence and observation.